 MRIs show that regular mindfulness practices are associated with structural changes in the brain.
-Mindfulness not only increases the size of the brain, but also improves gray matter density, related to better information processing.
-In addition, mindfulness helps reduce the brain waves that predispose us to feeling fearful and judgmental while increasing waves that boost tranquility and good moods.
+Mindfulness increases the size of the brain and improves gray matter density, related to better information processing.
+In addition, mindfulness helps reduce the brain waves that predispose us to feel fearful and judgmental while increasing waves that boost tranquility and good moods.

 4. CELL AGING AT BAY

 Nowadays, we know that preventing stress is one of the best anti-aging tactics.
-There are studies that show that those who practice mindfulness have longer telomeres.
+Some studies show that those who practice mindfulness have longer telomeres.
 These cellular compounds are one of the main biomarkers of aging: the longer they are, the younger our cells are.

 5. FOCUS, FOCUS, FOCUS

 Working from home?
 Trying a new hobby?
 Starting an online course?
-Mindfulness improves your focus, and also boosts memory and creativity!
-When you practice mindfulness on a regular basis, you gain mental clarity.
-Mindfulness trains your capacity of attention, which is enormously beneficial to your intellectual performance.
+Mindfulness improves your focus and also boosts memory and creativity!
+When you practice mindfulness regularly, you gain mental clarity.
+Mindfulness trains your capacity for attention, which is enormously beneficial to your intellectual performance.

 6. MORE EMPATHY AND COMPASSION